-👋🏽 Hi!
+Hi!
 We’re so happy you’re here.
-We’re trying to build the kindest, most rad community on the internet for customer education and enablement professionals.
-Here’s how to get the most of it ↓How to be a great member (highly encouraged)!😍 Jump right in!
+We’re trying to build the kindest, most rad community on the internet for customer education (or adjacent!) professionals.

 👀 Ask questions — ask for help or advice when you need it